embedded-explorer/System-Verilog-Learning/README.md

 # System-Verilog-Learning
-This repository holds System Verilog design and verification examples
+This repository documents System-Verilog learning with the help of combinational and sequential circuit designs along with simple testbenches for verification.